thi-ng/genart-api/README.md

 Schematic overview of the proposed architecture

-The primary purpose of this API is to decouple key aspects commonly used for most generative/computational art works, to deduplicate feature implementations and reduce the time & effort required for adapting browser-based art works for different uses/environments.
-These benefits are not _only_ in the interest of artists, but also simplify how online art platforms can use this API layer to reduce effort on their end, simplify providing customization features for such generative art works (and even re-use tooling).
+The primary purpose of this API is to decouple key aspects commonly used for most generative/computational artworks, to deduplicate feature implementations and reduce the time & effort required for adapting browser-based artworks for different uses/environments.
+These benefits are not _only_ in the interest of artists, but also simplify how online art platforms can use this API layer to reduce effort on their end, simplify providing customization features for such generative artworks (and even re-use tooling).

 Another positive side effect of adapting the system proposed here: The emergence of secondary re-usable tooling to manage parameters and variations, for example: